Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 2. SEO Tips To Follow For Shopify Homepage

-That said, it is important to create a homepage that will attract users to your website and tempt them to browse other pages.
-Hence, optimising the homepage of your website is an important step to make it SEO-friendly.
+That said, creating a homepage that will attract users to your website and tempt them to browse other pages is important.
+Hence, optimising the homepage of your website is an essential step to making it SEO-friendly.

 - Include all relevant and target keywords in the content of your homepage.